CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Evaluation

 \subsection{Measures}

-The post-survey after each round included questions about the usefulness of the given system for the different steps of the ideation, which are (1) organizing the references, (2) discovering useful elements from the reference, (3) exploring multiple ideas, (4) discovering new ideas, and (5) exploring multiple ideas.
-The survey also included five questions about satisfaction with the overall outcome, quantity, quality, diversity, and creativity of participants' own sketch results.
-We also included five questions from \cite{aichains} to assess participants' self-perceived experience of using the AI system.
-Participants answered these questions only for the image generation feature and ChatGPT after the baseline session, and for the keyword extraction, keyword recommendation, and image/description generating features after the \sysname{} session.
+The survey after each round included questions about the usefulness of the given system for the different steps of the ideation: organizing the references, discovering useful elements from the reference, exploring multiple ideas, discovering new ideas, and exploring multiple ideas.
+The survey also included five questions about satisfaction with participants' sketch results regarding overall outcome, quantity, quality, diversity, and creativity.
+We also had five questions from \cite{aichains} to assess participants' self-perceived experience using the AI system.
+Participants answered these questions for the image generation feature and ChatGPT after the baseline session, and for the keyword extraction, keyword recommendation, and image/description generating features after the \sysname{} session.
 Also, the survey included the Creativity Support Index~\cite{csi} and NASA-TLX questionnaire~\cite{HART1988139}.

 We also gathered the usage logs (i.e., participant actions with timestamps) to get quantitative metrics for user behaviors.
 We used this data to calculate the time taken for each sketch, the number of images generated, the number of inputs provided to the image-generating model, etc. Also, every time the participants completed the sketch, the system prompted participants to rate how well the given tool assisted them in producing the idea.